CorneliaXaos/SetUpShop-v2-Archive/README.md

 To see the devil that spawned this demonic script, take a look at [SetUpShop-v1-Archive.][1]
 Eventually I'll have a link here to version 3 of the program.. which should no longer be a shell-script of DOOM.

+## Usage

+To use this script:

+1. Clone this Repo to wherever you desire.
+2. Navigate to the script using a terminal of your choice.
+3. Give the main script file execution permissions: chmod +x main.sh
+4. Run the script as root: sudo ./main.sh

+Note that you will need to have a GUI environment in order to use the script as, while it is executed from the terminal, it uses a (hacked together) GUI to query the user for packages to install.
+It's a strange setup but I made this thing in, like, 10 hours while hacking away in bash so....

 [1]: https://github.com/CorneliaXaos/SetUpShop-v1-Archive